 If there is an emergency and recipients must obtain a replacement card on the same day, they have the option to visit an Over the Counter (OTC) site.
 OTC site is open from 8:30 am – 5:00 pm.
 To pick up a replacement card the individual must have a valid photo ID and visit the Brooklyn OTC site at 227 Schermerhorn Street – Ground Floor.

 CORONAVIRUS ECONOMIC IMPACT PAYMENTS

-The CARES Act Economic Impact payments (EIP) (up to $1,200 per individual, $500 per qualifying child) are for Cash Assistance (CA).
-However, resource/asset rules are different.
+The Economic Impact payments (EIP) (up to $1,400 per eligible individual) are for Cash Assistance (CA).

 For more information on the expanded unemployment benefits refer to COVID-19 Resources, Expansion of Unemployment Insurance.